iBaa/PlexConnect/update/OSX/readme.md

 # How to install OpenConnect (if updating OpenConnect you must perform steps 1 & 2 again to get the updated scripts prior to launching the new app that you can download in step 3)

-# Step 1 kill plexconnect if its running or unload your plist if used to autostart PlexConnect.
+# 1. kill plexconnect if its running or unload your plist if used to autostart PlexConnect.

-# Step 2 clone the repo then download the entire code here (download zip) http://alturl.com/4ib3f then enter these commands into terminal (put this in a non system folder like documents or something to avoid database errors that may prevent OpenConnect or webconnect from functioning)
+# 2. clone the repo then download the entire code here (download zip) http://alturl.com/4ib3f then enter these commands into terminal (put this in a non system folder like documents or something to avoid database errors that may prevent OpenConnect or webconnect from functioning)

 ## Proper installation:
 ```sh